Anagrelide (By mouth)

 AgrylinThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to anagrelide, if you have severe liver disease, or a heart condition called congenital long QT syndrome (or specific risk factors for it).
+Do not use it if you had an allergic reaction to anagrelide, or if you have severe liver disease.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.